Setting the Scene

 - Anything you should avoid in a README?

-At the end of the 20 minutes, One person from each group will share out their findings and reasoning.
+At the end of the 20 minutes, One person from each group will share out their findings and reasoning for choosing who they would hire.

 Bring your chart papers to the front of the class, and let’s talk about commonalities we find between them.